LeBoot/WordCounter-Website/README.md

  A future version of this site might include the following:
   * Scroll bar for table
   * Prettier logarithmic graph for small ranges of data
-  * Character limit of more than 15,000
+  * Character limit of more than 15,000 (should be able to use a BLOB in MySQL)
   * Prompt to log-in/create-account to save text when user is not logged in
   * Regular Expressions